The Ultimate Guide to Construction Reporting

 3. Automated Reports and Dashboards

-One of the primary goals of project reporting platforms is to automate the creation and distribution of reports and dashboards.
+One of the primary goals of project reporting platforms is to automate the creation and distribution of reports and dashboards, using tools like a dashboard checklist.
 This reduces the time and effort required to generate reports manually.

 • Automated Dashboards: Create automated dashboards that provide real-time visibility into project metrics and performance indicators.